© Balbach & Fritzenkötter

 Ivona Barešová, Palacký University Olomouc, Czech Republic

-I have been mostly working on various aspects of Japanese given names, including the recent phenomenon of non-gender-specific names.
-I enjoy exploring how names reflect the period in which they were bestowed – the values, needs, wishes and aspirations of the parents, and various contemporary events.
-Recently I have been also working on some comparative analyses of Japanese and Taiwanese names and naming practices.
+I primarily focus on various aspects of Japanese given names, including the recent trend of gender-neutral names.
+I enjoy exploring how names reflect the period in which they are chosen, capturing parental values, needs, and aspirations shaped by broader societal changes.
+Recently, I have also conducted comparative analyses of Japanese and Taiwanese names and naming practices.
+I greatly welcome this initiative and am eager to collaborate with scholars working on similar themes in other cultures, as well as to explore new directions in the study of names and identity.

 Katrine Bechsgaard, University of California, Berkeley, USA / University of Copenhagen, Denmark